SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           notice to sell or get their money out, or to transfer their shares to a different broker.
         question: What happens if Snowball Securities goes under?
-      - answer: "Margin financing refers to the act of a client who pledges funds or stocks in his own account to brokers and borrows more funds from brokers to buy stocks.\_Margin financing plays a role in amplifying trading leverage.
-For example, your principal is 1 million US dollars, and borrows 1 million US dollars from the broker, for a total of 2 million US dollars to buy stocks, this is a 2x leveraged financing.
-If the stock price rises 25%, your return on investment will be 50%.
-If the stock price falls by 25%, your return on investment will be -50%.
-It is recommended that customers utilising margin financing fully understands the risk of the service."
-        question: What is margin financing?
-      - answer: "If you want to make margin financing transactions, you need to open a margin account.\_All the accounts with Snowball Securities are Reg T margin accounts, that is, with facilities of margin financing and securities financing accounts. \n"
-        question: How to enter margin financing transactions?
-      - answer: "Not all the US stocks are available for margin financing purchase.
-In Snowball Securities, a “Financing for Buying” indicator is installed for those stocks which are available for margin financing purchase.
-It is shown in the stock page on the data bar.\_If there is no such indicator for one stock, that stock is not available for margin financing purchase."
-        question: How to check if one stock is available for margin financing purchase?
-      - answer: >-
-          You can click on "Marginable stocks" on the “US Stocks “page of Snowball Securities App to enter the list page of U.S. stocks can be margin financing purchased.
-You may query the initial margin rate, maintenance margin rate, overnight margin rate and other requirements on each stock in the list.
-        question: >-
-          How to query the stocks that are available for margin financing purchase?
       - answer: >-
           All new accounts with Snowball Securities are defaulted as “Reg T” accounts, that is, the most leverage ratio within a day is 4x for US